Secaucus, New Jersey: Education

 Secaucus High School with 594 students in grades 9–12 The athletic teams of Secaucus High School are nicknamed the "Patriots".

 For the 2018–19 school year, the Hudson County Schools of Technology moved High Tech High School from its previous location in North Bergen to a newly built 350000 sqft school building in Secaucus constructed at a cost of $160 million on a 22 acres site.
 The former building was sold to the North Bergen School District to become the new home of North Bergen High School.

 Immaculate Conception School, the town's only Catholic private day school, serving grades Pre-K through eighth grade, closed in 2008.

 The Nicholas G. Hayek Watchmaking School, established in 2005, offers a two-year training program that prepares students to service watches.

 Transportation

 Secaucus contains a wide variety of road and rail transportation.
 Because of its central location, many shipping warehouses and truck freight transfer stations are located in Secaucus, both for shipping companies such as UPS and for numerous retailers.
-For example, Barnes & Noble's "same day delivery" service to Manhattan operates from a warehouse in Secaucus.
 The town also has a large rail yard and multimode terminal run by CSX and Norfolk Southern where loads are switched between trains or transferred to or from trucks.